-CYA Semester / Year Fees
+CYA Semester / Year Tuition and Fees

 Depending on your home college/university, your cost for the billable fees above may be different.
 Be sure to check with your study abroad office.